The plugs prevent broken retainer tabs, but they must be crimped with care.

-Look around your office at the plugs on the ends of your computer cables and you'll likely see quite a few of the retainer tabs broken off.
+Look around your office at the plugs on the ends of the patch cord running between your computer and the wall outlet.
+You’ll likely see quite a few of the retainer tabs broken off.
 Those are the little tabs that keep the plugs securely held into the wall or your computer.
 Because of the way the tabs are designed, they can easily get snagged and broken off.
-When that happens, you can expect to deal with intermittent disconnects with your networks - annoying at the least.
+When that happens, you can expect to deal with intermittent disconnects with your networks—annoying at the least.

 Another solution to the problem: snagless plugs.
 These are plugs that are designed with features that significantly reduce the possibility of the retainer tab getting caught on something and breaking.
+Some of these plugs are whimsically called “Batman plugs” because the parts of them that protect the retainer tab look like the ears on the Caped Crusader’s mask.
 The snagless plugs may cost a nominal amount more than standard plugs, but easily pay for themselves with fewer callbacks for technicians by eliminating the need to replace broken plugs; this also results in less disruption to productivity for computer users.
 Plus, it brings field-terminated cables closer to the same performance standards as factory-terminated cables.

-To make sure you have the right crimper, look to see if the tool is labled "snagless" or "snag-free" and also check the cross-reference of which plugs the tool is designed to work with.
+To make sure you have the right crimper, look to see if the tool is labeled “snagless” or “snag-free” and also check the cross-reference of the plugs with which the tool is designed to work.
 Other features you might look for include fully ratcheted crimp cycle to ensure the best terminations, cutting and stripping capabilities for ease of use, and ergonomic grips to minimize hand fatigue.

 Michael Stephens is senior product manager with Greenlee, a Textron company (www.greenlee.com).